raulviana/FEUP-SDIS/README.md

 For testing, just run *original_setup.sh*.
 It will start the *rmi* server and four peers.

 ### Commands

+Each action can be executed running one of the following commands.

 | Function | Command/Example |
 | :------- | :-----: |